 17. Each party will bear its own expenses in connection with the transactions contemplated hereby, including, but not limited to, the fees of attorneys and financial advisors.

 18. This Memorandum of Understanding and the confidentiality letter executed in connection with the distribution of this Memorandum of Understanding (the “Confidentiality Letter”) set forth the entire present understanding of the parties concerning the transactions herein described.
 Notwithstanding anything to the contrary contained herein, the Confidentiality Letter shall remain in full force and effect.
+[Please explain the relationship of the Partnership Agreement to the MOU in the context of this paragraph.
+Is not the Partnership Agreement a component of the “entire present understanding”?]

 19. The governing law of this Memorandum of Understanding shall be the internal laws of the State of New York without giving effect to the principles of conflicts of laws thereof.